kontalk/xmppserver-docker/README.md

 * **xmpp**: the actual [Tigase XMPP server](http://tigase.net/content/tigase-xmpp-server)
 * **db**: MySQL database server
 * **httpupload**: the HTTP upload component needed to upload media (pictures, audio files, etc.)

+The actual container name will be prefixed with the name given to `kontalk-setup` (e.g. prime_xmpp, prime_db, prime_httpupload).

 The launcher script has some other useful commands that can be used.
 You can see a quick help by launching it without any arguments.